jmschrei/avocado/README.md

 	<img src="figures/Avocado-Schematic.png" width="650"/>
 </p>

-Avocado is a multi-scale deep tensor factorization model that is used to learn a latent representation of the human epigenome.
+Avocado is a multi-scale deep tensor factorization method for learning a latent representation of the human epigenome.
 The purpose of this model is two fold; first, to impute epigenomic experiments that have not yet been performed, and second, to learn a latest representation of the human epigenome that can be used as input for machine learning models in the place of epigenomic data itself.

+This approach has been used in several contexts.
+If available, the pre-trained models and resulting imputations are below.

 1. [Multi-scale deep tensor factorization learns a latent representation of the human epigenome](https://www.biorxiv.org/content/early/2018/07/08/364976) [**[model]**](https://noble.gs.washington.edu/proj/avocado/model/) [**[imputations]**](https://noble.gs.washington.edu/proj/avocado/data/avocado_full/)  <br>